Will My Wedding Be Affected By Coronavirus?

 Should I cancel my wedding due to the Coronavirus outbreak?

-If your wedding is this year, you are likely facing the reality that it will not be the day you have dreamed of.
 We urge you to consider all the options available to you rather than cancelling your wedding.
-With tiered systems in place and the different UK nations moving in and out of “circuit breaker” lockdowns, many couples are opting for a micro wedding.
+With the different UK nations moving in and out of lockdowns, many couples are opting for a micro wedding.
 This option ensures the marriage legalities are completed this year as planned and allows the couple to have a small celebration within restrictions.
 Many are also choosing to move their larger celebrations until they are safe to go ahead; this way they can properly celebrate their marriage with their wider friends and family.
 This approach is known as a sequel wedding.

 If you do not like the sound of that, you should consider postponing.
 Speak directly with your venue and suppliers, as it is important to understand what the options are and take your time to decide what is right for you.
 They’ll be one of the first to know if there are any changes to the regulations and will be able to discuss their options and limitations with you.